mattburnett-repo/generic-fse-code-challenge/frontend/README.md

 # Frontend

-This is the frontend part of the [Junior Fullstack Engineer code challenge](../Readme.md).
+This is the frontend part of the [Generic FSE code challenge](../Readme.md).

 ## Getting started